mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 ## Human beings are the center

-The built theory cannot be expressed in the developed program.
+The built theory can't be expressed in the developed program.
 It can only be enunciated by the human beings who participated in its building.

 > Software is the product of these ideas.